 WPD's longstanding approach to consumer vulnerability has focused on helping customers to cope during a power cut.
 In recent years, with the help of our stakeholders, we have extended our range of services to recognise and address the broad and multidimensional nature of vulnerability.
 This includes taking steps to address fuel poverty.
-During the current year, we have supported over 22,000 (2020: 18,000) fuel poor customers in making £10m (2020: £10m) annual savings.
+During the current year, we have supported over 22,000 (2020: 18,000) fuel poor customers in making £10m (2020: \pounds 10m) annual savings.
 Further details on our corporate social responsibility, including vulnerable customers, can be found on pages 30-31 of the Strategic report.

 Looking to the future, we face exciting challenges as the UK works towards achieving the Government's decarbonisation target of net-zero carbon emissions by 2050.
 We have long recognised the role that the electricity sector plays in contributing to the UK's ambitions towards carbon reduction and one of our commitments within RIIO-ED2 is reducing our internal carbon footprint to net zero by 2028 (excluding network losses), 22 years ahead of the Government's UK-wide target.
 The directors remain focused on fostering an environment that supports innovation and creativity for ensuring that technology is utilised to best effect to meet the changing demands placed upon our network.
+During the current year, we launched the Net Zero Communities Strategy and the UK Green Recovery Initiative.
+Both these initiatives will allow us to make a contribution to the Government's net zero carbon emissions target and to their ambitions for making green growth a key part of rebuilding the economy following the pandemic.